[Holodeck –

 crewman.
 Interrupting a senior officer is not acceptable behaviour.
 The

-purpose of this training is to familiarize you with Starfleet protocols
+purpose of this training is to familiarise you with Starfleet protocols

-so that mistakes like that will be minimized.
+so that mistakes like that will be minimised.

-CHELL: Still, the fact remains, that is, if I have permission to
+CHELL: Still, the fact remains.
+That is, if I have permission to speak,

-speak, Lieutenant?
+Lieutenant?
 Thank you.
-As I was saying, the fact remains that
+As I was saying, the fact remains that you must

-you must have noticed certain problems with each member of this select
+have noticed certain problems with each member of this select group or

-group or we wouldn’t be here.
-I frankly can’t imagine what I might
+we wouldn't be here.
+I frankly can't imagine what I might have done

 TUVOK: Crewman Chell.